This is the second part of an occasional series covering national charging networks (the first was Ecotricity’s Electric Highway).

 POLAR Instant Ts & Cs: All charges are subject to a £1.20 admin fee which is deducted from your balance once the charge is complete.
 Some chargepoints will also incur a cost for the electricity used.
 To check the costs of individual chargepoints, please view our map.
 You may set up your account, make credits, view charging point check locations and tariffs as well as check your charging history and account balance on line at www.POLARinstant.com in the same way as on your smartphone app.
 If you need any assistance when charging call the POLAR Instant Help line on 0845 5280 289.”

 There are two ways to pay – by subscription on POLAR Plus or Pay As You Go (PAYG) on POLAR Instant.
 The POLAR Plus subscription costs £7.85 per month (including VAT) which gets you an RFID access card.
 Most charging is then free, though some is charged per unit of electricity (kWh).
 On POLAR Instant you use a Smartphone App and you prepay into your account.
 There is a £1.20 ‘administration fee’ per charge and most charging is then either free or charged per hour (for example, £1.50 per hour on the ones I use in Milton Keynes).
-Therefore if you charge regularly on POLAR, more than a few times a month, it’s generally worth joining the POLAR Plus scheme; you will also get additional benefits such as ‘POLAR Points’ allowing you to borrow from Chargemaster’s pool of electric cars.
+Note, however, outside Milton Keynes the majority of Chargemaster rapid chargers are only available on POLAR Plus.
+If you charge regularly on POLAR, more than a few times a month, or you want access to all the rapids, it’s generally worth joining the POLAR Plus scheme; you will also get additional benefits such as ‘POLAR Points’ allowing you to borrow from Chargemaster’s pool of electric cars.

 Reliability of the POLAR charge points is generally good, and as the maps are real-time you can check in advance if a particular one you want is working.
 Further, you can check to see if it’s actually in use.

 The POLAR network continues to expand and develop.
-In January 2017 Chargemaster completed the acquisition of Elektromotive and its Charge Your Car network.
-In March 2017 it took on the Source East network.
+In January 2017 Chargemaster completed the acquisition of Elektromotive and its Charge Your Car network (though access is not available via Polar Instant).
+In March 2017 it took on some parts of the Source East network.
 In July 2017 it announced that it was switching to 100% renewable energy.